githublsx/homework-6-particle-system-githublsx/README.md

 I use dat.GUI to make lots of aspects of the demo an interactive variable, including:

+* change: Make it true to change the mesh to attract particles.
 * cameracontrol: Make it true to control the camera.
 Make it false to attract or repel with your cursor.
 * camerarotation: Make it true to rotate the camera.
 * mesh: Select different meshes to attract particles.